Sha-diya/Road-to-Data-Science-/Python Fundamentals /Day-02/README.md

 ## 📝 Practice Problems
 Enhance your problem-solving skills with these exercises:
 ✅ Calculate population growth over 10 years
 ✅ Check if three angles form a valid triangle
 ✅ Implement a menu-driven calculator
-✅ Print number patterns using loops
 ✅ Generate random numbers and manipulate them

 💡 **Each section includes clear explanations, code snippets, and outputs to make learning easy and engaging!**